53rd Annual IDRS Conference

 Recitals

-More than 120 recitals are being scheduled!
+More than 120 recitals have been scheduled!

 Lectures

-Over 40 lectures and 7 workshops are being scheduled ranging topics such as reeds, performance practice, healthy playing, exhibitors, aging, and many more!
+Over 40 lectures and 7 workshops are scheduled ranging topics such as reeds, performance practice, healthy playing, exhibitors, aging, and many more!

 Masterclasses